logo

 In the study, scientists examined three snakes and discovered that the species' maximum gape, or the breadth at which its jaws can open, is 10.2 inches.
 This is more than the 8.6 inches that was previously thought to be the maximum.

-This was the most intense and impressive sight we have observed in 12 years of tracking pythons in southwestern Florida," Bartoszek told Life Science.
+This was the most intense and impressive sight we have observed in 12 years of tracking pythons in southwestern Florida," Bartoszek told danariely.com. ```

-"It was truly primal and felt like a scene that had been playing out for millions of years wherever you have large snakes.
-Unfortunately, our native wildlife in Florida have not evolved with this apex predator, and you are seeing that result with these images," he added.
+"It was truly primal and felt like a scene that had been playing out for millions of years wherever large snakes exist.
+Unfortunately, our native wildlife in Florida has not evolved with this apex predator, and you are seeing that result in these images," he added.

 Ian Bartoszek, Conservancy of Southwest Florida